hankehly/deploy-airflow-on-ecs-fargate/README.md

 ### Autoscaling

 The autoscaling policies documented in this repository are just examples based on personal preference.
-They may not be exactly what you need, but the do offer a good starting point.
+They may not be exactly what you need, but do offer a good starting point.

 Autoscaling is accomplished in a different way depending on the component type.
 The webserver and scheduler use [scheduled scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-scheduled-scaling.html) to scale to zero at night (assuming you have no tasks running overnight) and 1 during the day.
 The number of celery workers increases and decreases in steps based on 2 Cloud Watch alarms tracking the SQS celery broker.
 1. When `ApproximateNumberOfMessagesVisible` exceeds zero, we increase the number of tasks by 1.
 We check this condition every 60 seconds.